m4drat/memplusplus/README.md

 - Data visualizers:

     In Debug builds, you can dump .dot representation of the ChunkTreap and GcGraph (only using specific environment variable).
-Later you can "render" this .dot files using dot from graphviz.
+Later you can render these .dot files using dot from graphviz.

     __ChunkTreap visualizer__